shashidharseripalli/spam-sms-detector/README.md

 ## 📁 Files Included

-- `Spam_Email_Detection.ipynb`: Jupyter Notebook containing the full implementation in Python using scikit-learn.
+- `SMS_SPAM_Detection.ipynb`: Jupyter Notebook containing the full implementation in Python using scikit-learn.
 - `README.md`: Project overview and instructions.

 ## 🛠️ Technologies Used